awsdocs/aws-lambda-developer-guide/doc_source/API_DeleteEventSourceMapping.md

 Type: String

  ** [MaximumBatchingWindowInSeconds](#API_DeleteEventSourceMapping_ResponseSyntax) **   <a name="SSS-DeleteEventSourceMapping-response-MaximumBatchingWindowInSeconds"></a>
-The maximum amount of time to gather records before invoking the function, in seconds\.
+\(Streams\) The maximum amount of time to gather records before invoking the function, in seconds\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Maximum value of 300\.